Starters/ Starters, Salads, Soups

 • 1/4 cup roasted sesame oil

-• 1 tbsp white pepper
+• 1 tablespoon white pepper

-• 1/2 cup kikkoman soya sauce
+• 1/2 cup Kikkoman soya sauce

-• 2 tbsp rice starch
+• 2 tablespoons rice starch

 • 20 sheets of rice paper wrappers